SERV-VPU/Baremetal-Serv-Template/README.md

 # Baremetal-Serv-Template
 A simple hello world template program for the SERV demonstrating a working I/O implementation

 The standard library printf function is not supported, use printf_ instead.
-This implementation of printf_ is not our own, CITATION HERE.
+This implementation of printf_ is not our own, and is taken from (https://github.com/mpaland/printf)

 Compilation command:
 ```$ make hex```